hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 ### Core Behaviors

-The proposed TSS solution is based on Groth21
+The proposed TSS solution is based on Groth21.

 #### Description of the Scheme

-An external operator will generate a persistent EC private/public key pair for each participant of the scheme.
+Each participant of the scheme will receive from an external source its own persistent EC private key and all participant's EC public key.

-Each external operator will distribute the key of the participant to the other participants in the scheme.
+This proposal covers the implementation of a tool similar to ssh-keygen to generate those keys, but the generation, persistence, distribution and loading of those keys are outside the scope of this proposal.

-The following section describes the process from a particular participant's point of view after the key distribution happened:
+The following section describes the TSS process in a scheme distributing 10 shares over 4 participants From a particular participant P₁ point of view, after the key distribution happened:

 ##### Input
 * Participant's persistent EC private key (Private to each participant)